-Represent the International Wolf Center (IWC) in the most positive manner with prospective, former and current members, donors, visitors, vendors and the communities the organization serves.
+- Represent the International Wolf Center in the most positive manner with prospective, former and current members, donors, visitors, vendors, organizations and agencies, and the communities the organization serves.

-Interact effectively with a diverse group of staff, interns, volunteers and customers the IWC serves.
+- Interact effectively with a diverse group of staff, board members, volunteers, interns, partner organizations, teachers and students.

-Learn and use operating practices of the IWC.
+- Learn and use the operating practices of the International Wolf Center.

-Adhere to organizational standards of objectivity and scientific accuracy in all educational activities.
+- Adhere to organizational standards of objectivity and scientific accuracy in all program activities.

 PRINCIPAL DUTIES AND RESPONSIBILITIES

 - Ensure that the highest level of professionalism and exceptional customer service is provided for all International Wolf Center visitors.

 - Ensure prompt, active interaction with guests – including greeting, providing assistance, answering questions and responding to complaints.

 - Promptly and courteously answer and direct incoming business calls and answer voicemails.
 Accept customer calls concerning membership, education programs, wolf information, visits to the Ely interpretive center and retail.
 Record customer comments or complaints and forward to appropriate department head.